 - Go to your BIOS settings to re-enable the DVD/CD drive or

 - In your PC control panel, navigate to device manager and enable the DVD/CD ROM again.
 If the drive is still unreadable, then try to update the driver of your device and see the next line of action.

-- If the options above are not helping, go back to the control panel to fix the error.
+- If the options above is not helping, go back to the control panel to fix the error.
 Click on the troubleshooting icon, click hardware and sound, click hardware and device to initiate the dialogue box for diagnostic scanning.
 The error should be resolved.

-- However, if the steps above did not work like my own case, there is only one option to solve the problem: download Microsoft ‘Troubleshooting Pack Cabinet’ to diagnose and automatically fix the error.
+- However, if the steps above did not work like my own case, there is only one option to solving the problem: download Microsoft ‘Troubleshooting Pack Cabinet’ to diagnose and automatically fix the error.
 You can get it from this link here.